yoctoproject/poky/documentation/ref-manual/classes.rst

 into a single FIT image.
 In theory, a FIT image can support any number of kernels, U-boot scripts, Initramfs bundles, RAM disks and device-trees.
-However, ``kernel-fitimage`` currently only supports limited usescases: just one kernel image, an optional U-boot script, an optional Initramfs bundle, an optional RAM disk, and any number of device tree.
+However, ``kernel-fitimage`` currently only supports limited usecases: just one kernel image, an optional U-boot script, an optional Initramfs bundle, an optional RAM disk, and any number of device tree.